 Once String object is created its data or state can't be changed but a new String object is created.

 Let's try to understand the concept of immutability by the example given below:

 Testimmutablestring.javaTest it Now

 Now it can be understood by the diagram given below.
 Here Sachin is not changed but a new object is created with Sachin Tendulkar.
 That is why String is known as immutable.

 As you can see in the above figure that two objects are created but s reference variable still refers to "Sachin" not to "Sachin Tendulkar".

-In such case, s points to the "Sachin Tendulkar".
-Please notice that still sachin object is not modified.
+In such a case, s points to the "Sachin Tendulkar".
+Please notice that still Sachin object is not modified.

 As Java uses the concept of String literal.
 Suppose there are 5 reference variables, all refer to one object "Sachin".
 If one reference variable changes the value of the object, it will be affected by all the reference variables.
 That is why String objects are immutable in Java.

 Following are some features of String which makes String objects immutable.

 A ClassLoader in Java uses a String object as an argument.
 Consider, if the String object is modifiable, the value might be changed and the class that is supposed to be loaded might be different.